ncatlab/nlab-content/pages/3/8/9/1/1983/content.md

 # Overview #

-The book constructs, describes and studies in detail a concrete model for [[synthetic differential geometry]].
+The book constructs, describes and studies in detail  concrete [[smooth topos]] well-adapted models for [[synthetic differential geometry]].

 The construction of the ([[Grothendieck topos|Grothendieck]]-) [[topos]] of [[generalized smooth space]]s proceeds in two steps in the [[space and quantity]] yoga: